iacopy/cleanpython/README.md

 ## Usage

-### Setup
+### Use this template

+First method (recommended): click on `Use this template` button to start a new repository with the CleanPython template.
+Then rename the project strings to your own name using the `just rename` command:

+    just rename <project-name> <author>
-Download the zip, or clone the CleanPython repository, and use it as a skeleton for your project.

-Initialize the git repo:
+Alternatively, you clone the repository or download the archive and extract it in your project.
+Then initialize the git repo:

     just init <project-name> <author>

 It will create the first commit with the skeleton files.

+### First step

 First installation from scratch (assume python virtualenv active):